thrly/cubes-wallpaper/README.md

 ## Want more?

-I also made: 🧊 [cubes-wallpaper](https://github.com/thrly/cubes-wallpaper) – 3D stacking cube wallpapers with Catppuccin colourscheme
+I also made 🟣 [dots-wallpaper](https://github.com/thrly/dots-wallpaper) – minimalist dot grids, again in the Catppuccin colourscheme

 made with 🩵 and cats